 - Waterproof shoes

-- 2 nicer outfits for Welcome Mixer and Farewell Dinner
+- 1-2 nicer outfit for Welcome Dinner, Farewell Dinner or a night out

 - Underwear and socks

 - Toiletries, medicine